Sharp Analysis of RLS-based Digital Precoder with Limited PAPR in Massive MIMO: Introduction

 \subsection{Paper Organization}

 In Section~\ref{sec2}, we introduce the system model and formulate the problem.
-Then, in Section~\ref{sec3} we state our main results characterizing the asymptotic behavior of the studied performance metrics, namely, the transmit per-antenna power, the per-user distortion power, the received SINR and the bit error probability.
+Then, in Section~\ref{sec3} we state our main results characterizing the statistics of the precoded vector and the distortion, based on which we get the asymptotic behavior of the studied specifications and performance metrics, namely, the transmit per-antenna power, the per-user distortion power, the received SINAD, and the bit error probability.
 In Section~\ref{sec4}, numerical simulations are provided to confirm the accuracy of our results before concluding the paper in Section~\ref{sec9}.
-For the readers' convenience, the proofs are deferred to Sections~\ref{sec5}-\ref{sec8}.
+For the readers' convenience, the proofs are deferred to Section~\ref{sec5}-\ref{sec8}.